 Which courier company is best in Cape Town?

-It depends on what you ship.
+The best courier company in Cape Town depends on what you ship.
 For high-volume parcel business, the national couriers with their own Cape Town infrastructure (Courier Guy, RAM, Fastway, EPX) are operationally strongest.
 For specialist freight, wine-country routes, or multi-service contracts that bundle warehousing and distribution, a B2B-focused supplier like NIGHTWING is structurally a better fit.

 How long does it take to courier from Cape Town to Johannesburg?